bugsnag-elixir/bugsnag-elixir/README.md

 - `release_stage` - Explicitly sets an arbitrary release stage e.g. "development", "test" or "production"
 - `notify_release_stages` - States in which environments, bugnsnag will report errors e.g. "development", "test" or "production"
 - `context` - Allows passing in context information, like e.g. the name of the file the crash occured in
+- `custom_grouping_hash` - Explicitly group with other events sharing the same grouping hash
 - `user` - Allows passing in user information, needs to be a map with one or more of the following fields (which are then searchable):
   - `id` - Any binary identifier for the user
   - `name` - Full name of the user